motion/orbit/plan.md

 correllated / parallel products of past:

+* greplin / cue
 * "inline related info" for any app on your OS
   * clippy (product)
   * rapportive (product)

-## short pitch:

-distribute company knowledge 10x better than a wiki.
-plus: unified company search, profiles
-plus: augmented OS that helps people see whats going on

-it's essentially AI for your company, running private on-device being the big key to making it work.

 ## secret

-on-device/no-cloud
+on-device/no-cloud/p2p

 means three big things:

 1. 10x faster development (and 10x simpler deploy/infra, and 0 cost of infra)

-* its actually great in two ways:
-  * it requires a bigger initial investment, which we've had: 3yr flint/devtools
-  * once invested, it pays back much more: point were at now

 2. 100x easier install process (literally download app and done, no on-prem, no signup)
 3. Perfect data security - 100x easier pitch to individual employees

+Allows it to side-load into companies organically.
+Easy to test as a node user.

 ## features

 * Home: news for your company
 * Search: smarter unified cloud search w summarized convos
+* Direct: Team and Person profiles
-* Intelligence: realtime contextual agent
+* later: Answer: Realtime contextual search

-Later:

-* Explore: project aggreation, profiles of everyone + simple curation features
-* Deploy: deploy custom apps for your company
+* later: Deploy: deploy custom apps for your company

 ## pitch